amphp/amp/README.md

 Buffer and event-emmitter abstractions -- though user-friendly -- are unfortunately slow in userland.
 Performant PHP servers cannot compete (in terms of speed) with the likes of Node.js where such features are compiled.
-Alert eschews such features and provides *only* non-blocking IO and timer events to avoid enforcing OOP slowness on the overlaid application.
-It's a stripped down, no-frills event reactor without a learning curve that "just works."
+Alert avoids these features and provides *only* non-blocking IO, timer and signal events to prevent OOP slowness in the overlying application.
+It's a stripped down, no-frills event reactor that "just works."

 #### FEATURES

 Alert adds the following functionality to PHP's non-blocking IO space:

-- Pausing/resuming *individual* timers or stream IO observers
+- Pausing/resuming *individual* event/signal/IO observers
 - Assigning multiple watchers for individual streams

 #### DEPENDENCIES